-QuickBooks Time Review 2026: Pros, Cons, and Features
+QuickBooks Time Review: Pros, Cons, and Features

+QuickBooks Time is Intuit’s employee time tracking and scheduling solution — formerly TSheets and acquired by Intuit in 2017.
 In addition to time tracking and scheduling, QuickBooks Time offers automatic timesheets and payroll integration; paid time off (PTO), break, and leave management; and serviceable support for employee attendance.

 QuickBooks Time is rated mostly positively by users, who enjoy the platform’s functionality and the company’s customer support.
 Negative reviews center on the high costs, slippage in customer service over time, and some missing features.